by Robert Kiyosaki

 - Commit to life-long learning: “Once you stop learning, you start dying.” and

-- Remain open-minded and humble: “You cannot learn what you think you already know.”
+- Stay humble: “You cannot learn what you think you already know.”

 Kiyosaki’s advice on learning deep vs. broad is clear: “Know a little about a lot.
 The more specialised you become, the more you are trapped and dependent on that speciality.”